Heaven (Avicii song): Recording

-The song was recorded with Chris Martin in 2014, at the same time they did "A Sky Full of Stars".
+The song was recorded with Chris Martin in 2014, a couple of months after they had finished "A Sky Full of Stars".
 It first premiered during Avicii's set at Future Music Festival in 2015.
-During the period of 2014 until 2019, there have been different versions of the song circulating the web.
-Finally Avicii chose the one with Chris Martin.
+During the period of 2015 until 2019, there have been different versions of the song circulating the web, a couple demos featuring singer Simon Aldred and a couple featuring Chris Martin.
+Eventually, Avicii's team chose to release the version featuring Chris.

-In 2015, Avicii premiered "Heaven" at 2015 Ultra Music Festival with a different singer, Simon Aldred, and said he thought he did the track justice.
+In 2015, Avicii premiered "Heaven" at 2015 Ultra Music Festival with singer, Simon Aldred, and said he thought he did the track justice.
+"Heaven" is thought to originally have been planned for release on Avicii's sophomore album "Stories" in 2015, but ended up being scrapped so Avicii could continue working on it.
 In 2016, Avicii worked on a version of "Heaven" with producer Carl Falk, now including a revamped vocal from singer Simon Aldred and electric guitars.
 Avicii played this version of the track during the course of 2016, until his retirement.
-Before his death, Tim told the Chief Executive Officer of Universal Music Sweden, Per Sundin, that he wanted to release the version with Chris Martin instead.
+Before his death, Tim told the chief executive officer of Universal Music Sweden, Per Sundin, that he wanted to release the version with Chris Martin instead.
 The song was played in his memory by Nicky Romero during Kingsland Festival in 2018.
 As Nicky said, Tim sent to him a folder full of new music, mostly unfinished but still usable for the shows.
 On 27 May 2018, the song was leaked online after being played by NRJ radio.

 In April 2019, it was announced that the album Tim, which Avicii was working on before his death, would include the song "Heaven" in the album, which was released on 6 June 2019.

 In December 2019, "Heaven" was sung live by singer Simon Aldred at the Avicii Tribute Concert benefiting the Tim Bergling Foundation.